invertase/react-native-firebase/docs/remote-config/usage/index.md

   enableAwesomeNewFeature();
 }
 // resolves value to number
-// if it is not a number or source is static, the value will be 0 if (awesomeNewFeature.asNumber() === 5) {
+// if it is not a number or source is 'static', the value will be 0 if (awesomeNewFeature.asNumber() === 5) {
   enableAwesomeNewFeature();
 }
 // resolves value to boolean
-// if value is any of the following: '1', 'true', 't', 'yes', 'y', 'on', it will resolve to true if (awesomeNewFeature.asNumber() === true) {
+// if value is any of the following: '1', 'true', 't', 'yes', 'y', 'on', it will resolve to true
+// if source is 'static', value will be false if (awesomeNewFeature.asNumber() === true) {
   enableAwesomeNewFeature();
 }